 How Much Light Does A Poinsettia Need?

-Your Poinsettia wants to be reminded of its home of Mexico as much as possible, so it will love sitting on a windowsill where it can get as much full, yet indirect sunlight as possible.
+Your Poinsettia wants to be reminded of its home of Mexico as much as possible, so it will love sitting on a windowsill where it can get as much bright, yet indirect sunlight as possible during its bloom cycle.

 Take caution though, if your plant is right next to a window, don’t let its leaves touch the glass, as the cold can cause the leaves to drop and the plant to wither.
-You’ll also need to make sure that your window is not creating a draught which can also be damaging to your poinsettia.
+You’ll also need to make sure that your window is not creating a draft which can also be damaging to your Poinsettia.

 Poinsettias are “short day” plants so they are affected by the amount of sunlight they receive each day.

 Once re-potted in Spring, it’s best to move your plant outside into a partially-shaded spot.
 Check out this informative article about short-day plants to find out more.

 When Should I Repot My Poinsettia Plant?

 While your plant will probably last the holiday season without needing to be re-potted, if you want to keep it healthy and ready for next year, you’ll need to transplant it into a slightly bigger container in the Spring.